Why Is WordPress So Hard To Use

 With WordPress, you get a strong website foundation, but it’s just not enough to rank in Google.

-So once you’re done with the website setup and design, you will have to install an SEO plugin to make your WordPress website SEO optimized.
+So once you’re done with the website setup and design, you will have to install an SEO plugin (like Yoast) to make your WordPress website SEO optimized.

 Without the right SEO settings, the website is unlikely to be properly visible to search engine crawlers, and you risk receiving no organic visitors.